 Third, do not purchase anything in advance before organizing your closet.

 Create a board in Pinterest and name it: My Future Closet or Closet Ideas, etc. to resist the urge to go out and drop money on this project.
-Let the ideas sit there until you are finished with the reorg.
+Closet organization tips 101: let the ideas sit there until you are finished with the reorg.
 You can make the board secret if you want.

 For me, I started with the first area of my closet you could see.
 I started with the floor one day and worked my way up to the clothes the second day and finally, the top shelf.